 Resources

-We build automation for a living, but we spend a lot of our time helping business owners figure out whether to automate something before we ever talk about how.
-These resources capture the thinking we use on those conversations.
+We build automation for a living, but we spend a lot of our time helping teams figure out what and why to automate before we ever talk about how.
+These resources capture some of the thinking we use on those conversations.

 Everything here is free.
 No email gate on the articles.
 The assessment tool asks for an email at the end so we can send you the PDF brief, but you can run through it without committing to anything else.